Jason Keng-Kwin Chan

-Jason Keng-Kwin Chan (born December 1, 1971) is a Malaysian-born Australian actor best known for his role as Cameron Watanabe, the Green Samurai Ranger, as well as his clone, Cyber Cam, in Power Rangers: Ninja Storm.
+Jason Keng-Kwin Chan (born December 1, 1971) is a Malaysia-born Australian actor best known for his role as Cameron Watanabe, the Green Samurai Ranger, as well as his clone, Cyber Cam, in Power Rangers: Ninja Storm.

 He is currently a multi-award-winning writer, director, composer and actor based in Singapore.
-He is co-founder of BananaMana Films, which is one of Singapore's premiere production companies for creating Asian dramas in English for global distribution.
+He is co-founder of BananaMana Films, a Singaporean studio that produces Asian dramas in English for global distribution.

 Background & Training

-Born in Kuala Lumpur, Malaysia, Chan is of Chinese descent and moved to Perth, Western Australia with his family when he was only 5 years old.
-He entered medical school at the University of Western Australia, but Chan continued to pursue the creative arts, studying ballet, contemporary dance, and jazz dance at the Western Australian Academy of Performing Arts.
-After graduating, he obtained his Fellowship in General Practice and worked as a General Practitioner for a few years before gaining a place in the renowned National Institute of Dramatic Art (NIDA) in Sydney (other graduates include: Mel Gibson, Cate Blanchett, Judy Davis, Baz Luhrmann and Hugo Weaving) where he obtained a Bachelor of Dramatic Arts in Acting.
-He is the co-founder of the Production Company "BananaMana Films" along with Christian Lee.
-Chan currently resides in Singapore.
+Born in Kuala Lumpur, Malaysia, Chan is of Chinese descent and moved to Perth, Western Australia with his family when he was 5 years old.
+He entered medical school at the University of Western Australia, but continued to pursue the creative arts, studying ballet, contemporary dance, and jazz dance at the Western Australian Academy of Performing Arts.
+After graduating in 1994, he obtained his Fellowship in General Practice and worked as a general practitioner for three years before, frustrated with the demanding hours and lack of a creative outlet, he left the medical profession. attending the National Institute of Dramatic Art (NIDA) in Sydney, where he obtained a Bachelor of Dramatic Arts in Acting.

-Current Work
+Career

+After graduating from NIDA, Chan was hired as a host of the Australian version of Playhouse Disney.
+A year later, he was cast in Power Rangers Ninja Storm, which filmed in New Zealand.
+Faced with choosing one or the other, Chan recalled seeing Mighty Morphin Power Rangers: The Movie and told his agent he wouldn't turn down the opportunity to be a superhero, much less on American television.

+Frustrated with a lack of high-quality roles for Asian actors in Australia, Chan moved to Singapore, where he found better opportunities.

-Since co-founding BananaMana Films, Jason has gone on to write, direct, edit and produce for various projects.
+He met fellow actor Christian Lee, an American, with whom he founded Bananamana Films, a production house specializing in Asian scripted dramas.
+Since co-founding BananaMana Films, Chan has gone on to write, direct, edit and produce for various projects.
 The first series he co-wrote, directed, produced and acted in was a web series: "What Do Men Want?".
-However, prior to production the national broadcaster of Singapore asked to have it converted into a full length TV series and it aired in 2014 as a 13 x half hour Romantic comedic TV drama.
-Jason and Christian won an outstanding directing in a drama series award at LA Webfest for this drama.
+However, prior to production the national broadcaster of Singapore asked to have it converted into a full-length TV series and it aired in 2014 as a 13 x half hour Romantic comedic TV drama.
+Chan and Lee won an outstanding directing in a drama series award at LA Webfest for this drama.

 Their second drama "Perfect Girl" was created as a 10 x 5-8min web series.
 This series went on to win 7 international awards from 16 nominations.
-Jason was credited as writer and composer, and shared directing and editing credits.
+Chan was credited as writer and composer, and shared directing and editing credits.

-Recently, Jason has co-written, directed and scored a TV pilot "Bang Bang Club" which has gone on to win a Platinum REMI award at the Worldfest Houston International Film Festival 2016.
-Jason was also nominated for Best Editing and Best Original Score for this project at the Indie Series Awards (LA) 2016.
+Recently, Chan has co-written, directed and scored a TV pilot "Bang Bang Club" which has gone on to win a Platinum REMI award at the Worldfest Houston International Film Festival 2016.
+Chan was also nominated for Best Editing and Best Original Score for this project at the Indie Series Awards (LA) 2016.